TILMELD DIG - HVIS DU TØR

 Saturday’s other highlights

 Alestorm did exactly what Alestorm always does.
-Pirates, party vibes, and a crowd that seemed utterly unconcerned with whether they sang in tune, as long as they sang loudly.
+Pirates, party vibes and a crowd that seemed utterly unconcerned with whether they were singing in tune, as long as they were singing loud.

 Saxon once again reminded everyone why classic heavy metal never really goes out of style.
-Routine can be a virtue.
+Experience can be a quality in itself.

 Four days.